 - Being forced to do something you don’t want to do or know that is wrong

-Cyber bullying is bullying behaviour that is displayed through mobile/smart phones or the internet.
+Online, or cyber, bullying is bullying behaviour that is displayed through mobile/smart phones or the internet.
 This could include:

 - Hurtful, embarrassing or threatening material posted online (eg. on social network websites)